 This perfume has many contrasting scents giving it a unique appeal.
 From soft notes of may rose and Italian iris, to Neroli from Grasse in southern France, this perfume is a wonderfully romantic scent for the modern woman.

 This perfume was released in 1971 just one year before Gabrielle Chanel died, which means that it is the most modern fragrance that was approved of by Gabrielle Chanel herself.
-During the decades that followed, the house of Chanel described the perfume with phrases like “The Outspoken Chanel” and “Devastatingly Feminine” in a break from traditional ideals.
+During the decades that followed, the House of Chanel described the perfume with phrases like “The Outspoken Chanel” and “Devastatingly Feminine” in a break from traditional ideals.

 According to Chanel herself, perfume should be applied “wherever you would like to be kissed.”
 The house advises women to leave a drop on their bodies wherever they can feel a heartbeat.